 Freedom isn’t free, I thought, and freedom is worth any cost.

-For the first time, within my own life I truly felt free.
+For the first time, in my own life, I truly felt free.
 Free from the clutches of loneliness.
 Free from wondering where the next meal was coming from.
-Free from being a prisoner in my own mind, my marriage, my home.
+Free from being a prisoner in my own mind, my marriage, and my home.
 I also knew that in a split second, a life could be gone.
-I experienced that harsh truth the day I lost my baby sister by a hit-and-run driver.
-I lived through that stark reality from nearly drowning twice as a youngster.
-I re-lived that nightmare every time my former husband abused me, and again, on the day he shot at me.
+I experienced that harsh truth the day I lost my baby sister to a hit-and-run driver.
+I lived through the stark reality of nearly drowning twice as a youngster.
+I relived that nightmare every time my former husband abused me, and again, on the day he shot at me.

 (An excerpt of “Running in Heels: A Memoir of Grit and Grace” – Chapter 43)

-What is your memory on that fateful day?
+What is your memory of that fateful day?

 © M.A.
 Pérez, 2016, All Rights Reserved